0015. Fundamentals of Horticulture ( 2 s.h.) F S.

 Prerequisite: Horticulture 0107 and 0108.

 This course develops an ecologically-based understanding of how to establish, restore, and manage meadows, forest, and wetland systems.
-Focus is given to natural processes, and major planting patterns, as well as plant communities and wildlife hab itats.
-Students participate in the management of natural landscapes on the Ambler Campus and nearby parkland.
+Focus is given to natural processes and integrating the built landscape with our natural systems, as well as plant communities and wildlife habitats of Southeastern Pennsylvania.
+Students participate in the management of natural landscapes on the Ambler campus and nearby parkland.

 This is an introductory course in the philosophy, approach, and technical systems utilized in sustainable food production, handling, and distribution in urban and suburban areas.
 A hands-on laboratory is integral to the course.

 0318.
 Food Crops II (3 s.h.)
 F.

 This course is a fall continuation of the study of sustainable food crop production, handling, preparation, and distribution--and also includes hands-on student involvement.

 This course offers practical experience in the planning, planting, growing, and harvesting of fruits and vegetables.
 The course emphasizes a sustainable, environmentally-based approach.
 Equipment operation is also part of the hands-on, applied approach to learning.

 0325.
 Internship (1 s.h.)
 SS.
 Prerequisite: At least sophomore status in the Horticulture B.S. program.

 Prerequisite: At least sophomore status in the Horticulture B.S. program.